-Morgan comes to CUW after spending the last seven seasons at UW-Superior.
-While at UW-Superior, Morgan inherited a team that finished 3-35 prior to his arrival in the 2007 season.
+Morgan came to CUW after spending seven seasons at UW-Superior.
+While at UW-Superior, he inherited a team that finished 3-35 prior to his arrival in the 2007 season.
 He quickly turned the Yellowjackets into a program that has become respected across the Midwest, including leading them to 10 conference wins in 2010, the most UW-Superior had in nearly 40 years.

 During his seven seasons with the Yellowjackets Morgan won 105 games, the most in program history.
 UW-Superior gained 18 wins in the 2010 season, the most during his tenure.
-Those 18 wins came against a competitive Wisconsin Intercollegiate Athletic Conference schedule, featuring several of the tops teams in the nation.
+Morgan also ranks in the top 25 of the Wisconsin Intercollegiate Athletic Conference in wins.

 "I am very humble to have the opportunity to coach at a facility like Kapco Park," Morgan said.
 "Kapco Park is, in my opinion, the best facility in Division III baseball and will aid in recruiting the quality student-athletes we are looking to bring in."

 Prior to his time at UW-Superior, Morgan served as an assistant coach and recruiting coordinator at The College of St. Scholastica.
 The Saints were one of the premier teams in the country during Morgan's nine years, finding themselves a regular in the national rankings.